inputoutputcode/service-fabric-demos/resource-governance-monitoring/README.md

 ## Showcases

-The dashboard in the custom app to see memory usage real time.
+The dashboard in the custom app to see memory usage real time:

 ![Memory usage monitoring dashboard in the custom app](_images/memory-dashboard.jpg)

 The data in SFX for the memory usage threshold warning.
-In this case the application MemoryEater eats more than 600MB.
+In this case the application MemoryEater eats more than 600MB:

 ![Memory usage threshold warning in SFX](_images/memory-usage-threshold-warning.jpg)

-The telemetry data in Azure Application Insights, querying the weekly average in dashboard.
+The telemetry data in Azure Application Insights, querying the weekly average in dashboard:

 ![Telemetry for average and dashboard](_images/memory-avg.jpg)

-The telemetry data in Azure Application Insights, showing the real memory usage in relation to resource governance policy.
+The telemetry data in Azure Application Insights, showing the real memory usage in relation to resource governance policy:

 ![Telemetry dashboard for real usage compared to resource governance policy](_images/memory-threshold-usage.jpg)

 ## Kusto queries